jadecobra/python_tdd_exercises/source/how_to/make_tdd/index.rst

 * I make a `virtual environment`_ to keep the dependencies separate from the rest of the computer
 * I install what the project needs in the `virtual environment`_
 * I work in the `virtual environment`_
-* I run automated tests to make sure I have a `Test Driven Development`_ environment
+* I run automated tests to make sure I have a :ref:`Test Driven Development environment<what is a Test Driven Development Environment?>`
 * I start writing code for the project

 Here is what that structure looks like if the name of the project is ``PROJECT_NAME``